kent010341/azure-digital-twins-tools/README.md

 This class can help you deal with the CRUD requirements of properties of digital twins.

-Except of the method `get_twin_detail`, the other methods are like a builder pattern in order to update multiple properties of a twin in one API calling.
+Except for the method `get_twin_detail`, the other methods are like a builder pattern in order to update multiple properties of a twin in one API calling.

 e.g.,